A-BlueJeans/azure-docs/articles/active-directory/saas-apps/bluejeans-provisioning-tutorial.md

    * In the **Admin Username** field, populate the username of the admin account on your BlueJeans tenant.
 Example: admin@contoso.com.

    * In the **Admin Password** field, populate the password corresponding to the admin username.

+   NOTE: Please make sure to use non-SSO login in this section.
+If you are not sure about the non-SSO credentials, please reach out to BlueJeans Support (https://support.bluejeans.com/s/contactsupport)

 6. Upon populating the fields shown in Step 5, click **Test Connection** to ensure Azure AD can connect to BlueJeans.
 If the connection fails, ensure your BlueJeans account has Admin permissions and try again.